hanliu95/HS-GCN/README.md

 # HamGNN
-This is our experiment codes for the paper :
+This is our experiment codes for the paper:

 Graph Neural Networks in Hamming Space for Efficient Recommendation.